Introduction to PHEindicatormethods

 Execute calculate_ISRatio and calculate_ISRate

-INPUT: Unlike the phe_dsr function, there is no default standard or reference data for the calculate_ISRatio and calculate_ISRate functions.
-These functions take a single data frame as input, with columns representing the numerators and denominators for each standardisation category, plus reference numerators and denominators for each standardisation category.
+INPUT: These functions take a single data frame as input, with columns representing the numerators and denominators for each standardisation category, plus reference numerators and denominators for each standardisation category.

 The reference data can either be provided in a separate data frame/vectors or as columns within the input data frame: